jleffler/soq/doc/qsort/README.md

 The source code in qs-07-int.c can use the cmpint() function from any of the files altcmp?.c.

-The command line to do so is a tad intricate:
+The command line to do so is:

-    rmk UFLAGS="'-DCOMPARATOR_SOURCE=\"altcmp4.c\"'" -u qs-07-int
+    rmk COMPARATOR_SOURCE=altcmp4.c -u qs-07-int

-This may be improved by upgrading the makefile.
+Any other source could be used that provides a function 'cmpint'.

 * `altcmp1.c` &mdash; a first variant of integer comparison ascending
 * `altcmp2.c` &mdash; a second variant of integer comparison ascending